sc8ttee/python_tricks/docs/assertions.md

 #### Disclaimers

-* Don't use for data validation
+* don't use for data validation
 * beware of asserts that never fail (i.e. tuples are truthy)

 Sources: _Bader_